pixilab/blocks-fixtures/README.md

   * **hidden** set to true hides the channel from the user interface, thereby blocking out "unused" slots in the channel space.

 Alternatively the type is defined as 'Ranges', which describes a channel divided into sub-ranges,  consisting of a number of consecutive values.
 These ranges are defined in the _ranges_ array, specifying the lower and upper limits of the range.
 If this range describes a single state (e.g., "strobe off"), the _discrete_ flag is set to indicate this.
 Otherwise, the range is considered to also have a numberic value, which maps into whatever range is specified (e.g., varying "strobe rates").

+### Property Bindings and Task Access

+Each defined channel will be made available as a property on the fixture object, accessible through property binding or from tasks.
+Tasks may also control color and position using callable functions defined as "multiFunc", allowing all related values to be set in one go.
+This applies to color/dimmer as well as position/zoom.
+You can (in Blocks 5.2 or later) explicitly mark channels as part of such a "multiFunc" group by specifying this as shown above to "color" or "position".
+If not specified explicitly, Blocks will use internal heuristics to expose channels such as Red/Green/Blue and Pan/Tilt as multiFunc groups.

+## Example File Structure

 Here's an example of what the content of a description file can look like, taken from the generic _Pan Tilt_ model: